87tana/SemanticSegmentation-in-Medical-Imaging/README.md

     <p style="text-align: center;">Figure 1: Proposed segmentation network,Created by author.</p>
 </div>

+### Dataset

+The dataset, sourced from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), consists of 2146 images with tumors annotated in COCO Segmentation format.
+It's part of the TumorSeg Computer Vision Project, which focuses on Semantic Segmentation and aims to accurately identify tumor regions within Medical Images using advanced techniques

 ### Aim of study

 The project focuses on evaluating different configurations of an encoder-decoder convolutional neural network (CNN) to identify the most effective techniques for tumor segmentation using 2D MRI brain tumor images.